Turkish Hammam & Everything You Need To Know

 What should I wear in a Turkish bath?

 You should not plan to be naked in the Turkish bath.
-Plan to wear underwear, a swimsuit or wrap in a peştemal (a traditional Turkish towel which is often provided at the bathing house).
+Plan to wear underwear, a bathing suit, or wrap in a peştemal – a traditional Turkish towel that is often provided at the bathing house.

 How long should I plan to be at the bath?